awslabs/ec2-spot-labs/workshops/ec2-spot-fleet-web-app/README.md

 This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind a load balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions.

 ## Requirements:
 To complete this workshop, have the [AWS CLI](https://aws.amazon.com/cli/) installed and configured, and appropriate permissions to launch EC2 instances and launch CloudFormation stacks within your AWS account.

+This workshop is self-paced.
+The instructions will use both the AWS CLI and AWS Management Console- feel free to use either or both as you are comfortable.

+**IMPORTANT:**
+*This workshop has been designed to run in the AWS Region us-east-1 (Virginia).
+Please make sure you are operating in this region for all steps.*

 ## Architecture